 BONUS: Peonies are hardy to Zones 2-8!
 Here’s the beginner’s guide to planting and caring for these beauties.

-Yarrow the perfect perennial for an area with high heat and poor soil.
+Yarrow is the perfect perennial for an area with high heat and poor soil.
 Once it’s established, it’s practically indestructible.

 8. Butterfly Weed

-As with any plant that has “weed” in the name, it can take over a flower bed, so be sure you plant it in an area that it’s okay if it takes over.
+This Asclepius plant, known as Butterfly Weed, got its name from the many monarch butterflies it attracts.
+This perennial thrives as the temperature rises in the summer months and works well in flower arrangements.
+As with any plant that has “weed” in the name, it can take over a flower bed, so be sure you plant it in an area where it’s okay if it takes over.